This post may contain affiliate links. Please read my full disclosure policy here.

 More important than fancy stuff is a cheerful attitude, a confidence that you are doing the right thing, and a willingness to experiment.
 When you’re just getting started, don’t let a small budget, a tiny apartment, or a lack of fancy supplies be the thing that prevents you from homeschooling.

 That said, there are several things that have made educating at home a little easier for us.
-In the spirit of the comments I made above, my first resource is free and takes up no space.
+My first resource is free and takes up no space.

 GET A LIBRARY CARD!!!